MarvynBailly/GridGeneration.jl/README.md

 ## To Do List
 - [x] Fix grid spacing algorithm to normalize local center difference vectors.
+- [ ] Bug with the ODE 1D to 2D projection.
+The orientation of the boundary is throwing off the distribution of points.
+  - [ ] Fix Projection Algorithm and add clarity to figures.
 - [ ] Rewrite Numerical Solver for nonlinear second order BVP ODE.
 Use thomas alogrithm to invert tridigaonal system with dirichlet boundary values.
 - [ ] Tidy up "2D to 1D Reformulation"
 - [ ] Add section on Grid format